The stages of Alzheimer's disease

 What is Alzheimer's disease?

-Alzheimer's disease is a chronic neurodegenerative disease that destroys brain cells, causing thinking ability and memory to deteriorate over time.
+Alzheimer's disease is a chronic neurodegenerative disease that destroys brain cells, causing thinking ability and memory to decline over time.
 Alzheimer's disease is not a normal part of aging, and is irreversible.

 Learn more